realA10001986/Dash-Gauges/README.md

 WiFI channel selection is key for a trouble-free operation.
 Disturbed WiFi communication can lead to disrupted sequences, packet loss, hanging or freezing props, and other problems.
 A good article on WiFi channel selection is [here](https://community.ui.com/questions/Choosing-the-right-Wifi-Channel-on-2-4Ghz-Why-Conventional-Wisdom-is-Wrong/ea2ffae0-8028-45fb-8fbf-60569c6d026d).

-If a WiFi Scan was done (which can be triggered by clicking "WiFI Scan"),
+If a WiFi Scan was done (which can be triggered by clicking "Scan for networks"),

 - a list of networks is displayed at the top of the page; click "Show All" to list all networks including their channel;
 - a "proposed channel" is displayed near the "WiFi channel" drop-down, based on a rather simple heuristic.
 The banner is green when a channel is excellent, grey when it is impeded by overlapping channels, and when that banner is red operation in AP mode is not recommended due to channels all being used.